ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 The _intregration test_ project contains integration tests, using http requests to test if the website contains implemented features in the html code.

 ##### UITests
-The _UITests_ project uses playwright to create End to End test for the project, this tests the UI, and features that are that are relient on being logged in.
+In the _UITests_ project playwright has been used to create End to End test for the project.
+These tests test the UI, and features that are that are relient on being logged in.

 ## Ethics